This post may contain affiliate links. Please read our disclosure policy.

 My Cowboy Caviar vinaigrette consists of lime juice, raw honey, chili powder, cumin, salt, and olive oil.

-To make the dressing, you’ll whisk together all of the ingredients except for the oil.
-I like to set my bowl at an angle on a towel so that it stays put while I whisk.
+Whisk together all of the ingredients except for the oil.
 Then, simply pour a thin steady stream of the oil into the other ingredients while whisking constantly until the dressing has emulsified.

 Sometimes we all need a good make ahead recipe, especially when our long summer days are full of fun and activities.

-To make my cowboy caviar recipe ahead of time, simply mix together the cowboy caviar ingredients except for the avocado and the dressing separately.
+To make my cowboy caviar recipe ahead of time, simply mix together the salad ingredients together except for the avocado and mix the dressing separately.
 When you’re ready to serve, cut up the avocado and then toss everything together.

 I still think Cowboy Caviar tastes best if eaten immediately, however it’s still good if kept refrigerated for at least a couple of days.

 The acid from the lime juice in the dressing helps keep the veggies fresh, but the tomatoes will release liquid over time.
-If you’re eating leftovers, just be sure to use a slotted spoon to scoop them out.
+If you’re eating leftovers, just be sure to use a slotted spoon to scoop each serving out of the bowl.

 Since Cowboy Caviar is often considered a dip, people usually serve it with tortilla chips.